Quantra/django-content-blocks/README.rst

 * https://opalstack.com/?lmref=A2GlhA - For great value hosting and superb support over the years (affiliate link)
 * https://chat.openai.com/ - For documentation rewrites
 * https://github.com/django-hijack/django-hijack - For conf.py LazySettings idea
-* https://github.com/cookiecutter/cookiecutter-django - For many things include docker
+* https://github.com/cookiecutter/cookiecutter-django - For many things including docker
-* Dmitry Sobolev for so graciously transferring the django-content-blocks name on pypi.
+* Dmitry Sobolev for so graciously transferring the django-content-blocks name on pypi
-* Margo Yaguda for linguistic assistance in contacting Dmitry.
+* Margo Yaguda for linguistic assistance in contacting Dmitry

 Contributing
 ------------